NMC-Productions/opencart3-docker/README.md

 ### Running locally with Docker Compose

-For a quick test, the `docker-compose.yml` file configures a SQL server next to the Apache web server running OpenCart.
-Once Docker builds and starts the containers, OpenCart will be accessible at `http://localhost:8080`.
+For a quick test, the `docker-compose.yml` file configures a SQL server next to a nginx web server and a PHP backend running OpenCart.
+Once Docker builds and starts the all containers, OpenCart will be accessible at `http://localhost:8080`.
 Please note that running a database inside docker-compose is not a good idea for a production setup, unless you really know what you're doing.

 ### OpenCart configuration and storage